TheVibeEngineer/Dynamic-Crop-Planning-Prototype/README.md

-# 🌾 Dynamic Crop Planning System
+# 🥬 Dynamic Crop Planning

 A modern, intelligent crop planning and land management system built with Next.js 15, TypeScript, and Tailwind CSS.